sangeetashukla/OpenPedCan-analysis/doc/data-formats.md

 If your analysis requires de-duplicated gene symbols as row names, please use the collapsed matrices provided as part of the data download ([see below](#collapsed-expression-matrices)).

-### Gene Fusion Data
+### Derived Fusion Files

-Gene Fusions produced by the [applied software packages](https://alexslemonade.github.io/OpenPBTA-manuscript/#rna-fusion-calling-and-prioritization) are provided as [Arriba TSV](format/arriba-tsv-header.md) and [STARFusion TSV](./format/starfusion-tsv-header.md) respectively.
-These files are denoted with the prefix `fusion`.

-* `fusion-arriba.tsv.gz`
-* `fusion-starfusion.tsv.gz`

-The above gene fusions results were then filtered by the [fusion filtering module](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/v10-release/analyses/fusion_filtering) to contain only putative oncogenic fusions.

-* `fusion-putative-oncogenic.tsv.gz`
+The filtered and prioritized fusion and downstream files are a product of the [`analyses/fusion_filtering`](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/fusion_filtering) analysis module.

+  * `fusion-putative-oncogenic.tsv` contains the filtered and prioritized fusions.

+Binary matrices for the presence of tumor-specific fusions across all RNA biospecimens are the product of [`fusion-summary`](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/fusion-summary).

+  * `fusion_summary_embryonal_foi.tsv` contains a binary matrix that denotes the presence or absence of a recurrent embryonal tumor fusions of interest per individual RNA-seq specimen.
+  * `fusion_summary_ependymoma_foi.tsv` contains a binary matrix that denotes the presence or absence of a recurrent ependymal tumor fusions of interest per individual RNA-seq specimen.
+  * `fusion_summary_ewings_foi.tsv` contains a binary matrix that denotes the presence or absence of a recurrent Ewing's sarcoma tumor fusions of interest per individual RNA-seq specimen.
+  * `fusion_summary_lgat_foi.tsv` contains a binary matrix that denotes the presence or absence of a recurrent LGAT tumor fusions of interest per individual RNA-seq specimen.

 ### Structural Variant Data

-Structural Variants data produced by the [`MANTA` package](https://pubmed.ncbi.nlm.nih.gov/26647377/; https://github.com/Illumina/manta) is provided as:
+Structural Variants data produced by the [`MANTA` package](https://github.com/Illumina/manta) is provided as:

 * `sv-manta.tsv.gz`

 ### Harmonized Clinical Data

-[Harmonized clinical data](https://alexslemonade.github.io/OpenPBTA-manuscript/#clinical-data-harmonization) are released as tab separated values in the following file:
+[Harmonized clinical data](https://alexslemonade.github.io/OpenPBTA-manuscript/#clinical-data-harmonization) are released as tab separated values in the following files:

 * `histologies.tsv`
+* `histologies-base.tsv`

-### Independent Sample List
+### Independent Sample Lists

 [Independent sample list](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/independent-samples) are released as tab separated values in the following files.
 `wgswxspanel` indicates it includes all experimental strategies for DNA sequencing, `rnaseqpanel` indicates it includes all experimental strategies for RNA sequencing.